xmuyulab/samtools/README.md

 samtools
 ========

-This is the official development repository for samtools.
+This is the samtools with supporting of ScaleQC, integrated with official samtools version 1.9-dirty.

+To use ScaleQC, use this samtools coupled with htslib at https://github.com/xmuyulab/htslib

 The original samtools package has been split into three separate but tightly coordinated projects: